Shradha97/waveglow-tensorflow/README.md

 # WAVEGLOW
-This is a tensorflow implementation of [NVIDIA/waveglow](https://github.com/NVIDIA/waveglow).
+This is a Tensorflow-nightly-2.0 implementation of [NVIDIA/waveglow](https://github.com/NVIDIA/waveglow).
 Now some samples at step 592k are at */step_592k_samples*.

 ## Setup